thybzi/styledoc/README.md

 #### PhantomJS advantage
 **If you have [PhantomJS](http://phantomjs.org/) installed** in your system, you can use it to improve showcase generation.

-It will pre-measure the height of each presentation iframe item when generating them to **achieve maximum rendering speed** for showcase page (and also to avoid some possible client bugs).
+It will pre-measure the height of each preview iframe item when generating them to **achieve maximum rendering speed** for showcase page (and also to avoid some possible client bugs).

 To involve PhantomJS for showcase generation, **just add one more option** (`use_phantomjs: true`):
 ```javascript